zveric/Computer-Science-Notes/Logic/Logic.md

 Shows the logic of a operation through a series of gates

 ### Not gate (¬A, A with hat on)
-Outputs the opersite of the input.
+Outputs the opposite of the input.

 ### AND gate (A^B, A.B)
 Outputs true only if both inputs are true.